atomone-hub/genesis/CONSTITUTION.md

 establishes the foundations of the governance model, economical model, and operating system of the Cosmos Hub.

-All subsequent governance proposals must be in alignment with the provisions of the Constitution, and each proposal's proponents and all active governance voters are required to ensure consistency between such proposals and the Constitution.
+All subsequent governance proposals must align with the provisions of the Constitution, and proponents of each proposal, along with all active governance voters, are required to ensure consistency between such proposals and the Constitution.

 ### Article 1.B.
 Sovereignty of the Cosmos Hub

-The Cosmos interchain network is composed of many sovereign zones such as the Cosmos Hub.
+The Cosmos interchain network is composed of many sovereign zones, such as the Cosmos Hub.

-The Cosmos Hub is composed of many chains including the root hub chain where staking and governance transactions are committed and executed, but also other chains secured by ICS that are subservient to the governance of the root hub chain, hereinafter "Hub Governance".
+The Cosmos Hub is composed of many chains including the root hub chain where staking and governance transactions are committed and executed, but also other chains secured by ICS that are subservient to the governance of the root hub chain, hereinafter referred to as "Hub Governance".

-Other sovereign zones that are completely or partially secured by Cosmos Hub ICS by definition have their own governance mechanism, and the Cosmos Hub principally enables and follows the will of the governance of such sovereign zones with regards to the pegged tokens originating from said zones, except in well defined exceptional circumstances that involve bugs, theft, or harm to the Cosmonauts of the Cosmos ecosystem.
+Other sovereign zones that are completely or partially secured by Cosmos Hub ICS, by definition, have their own governance mechanism.
+The Cosmos Hub principally enables and follows the will of the governance of such sovereign zones ragarding the pegged tokens originating from said zones, except in well-defined exceptional circumstances involving bugs, theft, or harm to the Cosmonauts of the Cosmos ecosystem.

 ### Article 1.C.
 General Mission and Objectives

-The mission of the Cosmos Hub is to create a new world allowing for permissionless yet secure interactions between the Cosmonauts of Cosmos in the Solar system.
+The mission of the Cosmos Hub is to create a new world, enabling permissionless yet secure interactions between the Cosmonauts of Cosmos in the Solar system.

 The objective of the Cosmos Hub is to provide a classical BFT proof-of-stake multi-token payment and transfer system; and to scale the security of the